Please stop in, email, or call to make an appointment to talk about graduation requirements, college and career choices, or social/emotional issues.

 The Residual ACT at USU: Sign up online here.
 Click on "Choose an Exam", then click ACT R to choose a date and register.
 The fee is $59.
 If you have more questions call the USU Testing Center 435-797-1004.

 The Free Application for Federal Student Aid (FAFSA) is worth your time to complete.
 The FSA ID is the first step to completing the FAFSA, details can be found in the files section below.
+You can also find other financial aid resources here.

 Bear River Clubhouse Mental Health Services - 435-753-9046